Ideas for Improving Global Education: The Ideal University and Corruption in Academia

 The ideal university teaches people how to think instead of what to think.
-For example, it teaches: If A, then B. If B, then C. So, if A, then C. That is, the arguments it teaches are valid, and the university focuses less on the facts that vary in their importance in order to allow learners and teachers to form their own opinions about the varying levels of priority that certain facts have.
+For example, it teaches: If A, then B. If B, then C. So, if A, then C. That is, the arguments it teaches are valid, and the university focuses less on the facts that vary in their importance so learners and teachers form their own educated and rational opinions about the varying levels of priority that certain facts have.

 Ideally, the university is a place that is mutually beneficial for the natural environments that surround it.
 It should use natural materials with geothermal properties that allow for rooms to be cooled by the earth (e.g., through earth tubes) and from the materials themselves that cool down overnight for summer months and heat up the rooms during the day for winter months.

 The ideal university grants access to all of its library sources and seeks to gain and distribute more via technologies.
 This entails students being given electronic libraries with MILLIONS OF BOOKS and articles that are ordered in ways that facilitate research.
-Unfortunately, this practice has not been implemented and most universities only grant access to their small amount of materials.
+Each student, faculty and staff member deserves his and her own electronic libraries with access to millions of books in the languages that each one wants.
+However, unfortunately, this practice has not been implemented and most universities only grant access to their small amount of materials.